Protect Everything

 What Is Paint Protection Film (PPF)?

-Paint protection film is a thick, transparent thermoplastic urethane film that’s custom-cut and applied to your vehicle’s most vulnerable surfaces.
+Paint protection film is a thick, transparent thermoplastic urethane film custom-cut and applied to your vehicle’s most vulnerable surfaces.
 It acts as a sacrificial barrier between your paint and everything the road throws at it.

 Rock chip and debris protection: PPF absorbs impacts from gravel, road debris, sand, and small stones that would otherwise chip or scratch your paint.
 This is the single biggest advantage PPF holds over ceramic coating.

 Self-healing technology: XPEL’s elastomeric top coat repairs light scratches and swirl marks when exposed to heat or sunlight.
-Surface imperfections literally disappear on their own.
+Surface imperfections disappear on their own.

 Virtually invisible finish: XPEL ULTIMATE PLUS maintains a high-gloss, crystal-clear appearance.
 XPEL STEALTH preserves or creates a matte/satin look.